hellerve-pl-experiments/cj/examples/README.md

 Small programs that showcase `cj`:

-    - `simple.c` – minimal
+- `simple.c`: minimal program(nop & ret).
-    program(nop &ret)
-        .- `add.c` – adds a constant to the first argument and returns it;
-demonstrates register operands and constants.- `fibonacci.c` – full control -
+- `add.c`: adds a constant to the first argument and returns it; demonstrates register operands and constants.
-    flow example(labels, branches, loops) emitted with the low-level API.
+- `fibonacci.c`: full control-flow example(labels, branches, loops) emitted
+  with the low-level API.
 - `hl_fibonacci.c` – fibonacci again, but built entirely with the builder helpers.
-- `simd.c` – x86 and arm simd vector addition loops, exercising memory operands and floating-point registers.
+- `simd.c` – x86 and arm simd vector addition loops, exercising memory operands
+  and floating-point registers.
+- `minilang.c` – a minimal Lisp (has addition, subtraction, functions).

 ## building